 Okay so I’m going to let you into a little secret.
 I DREAD public speaking.
 Honestly!
 When I get a request to talk at an event or a school, I bubble with pride.
 It’s one of the best feelings in the world knowing that your messages want to be heard and you have the opportunity to really reach people.
 But inside, I’m terrified!
 I have to work damn hard when it comes to finding the courage to speak.
 And I know you can go with the whole ‘fake it until you make it’, but sometimes, when I first stand up on that stage, I’m thinking- dear god, I can’t even ‘fake’ this!
 The fear has got to be transparent on my face right now!
 I always feel my chest tighten, my breathing physically becomes more difficult and sometimes – when my voice first comes out – it just feels so WEAK.
 Like a little whimper!
 Yet it is at that point I always have to remind myself: what I am doing is far from weak.
 In fact, it takes so much strength and courage to even just get up there.
 It’s certainly not everyone could or would do.
 It’s tough!
 There’s really no denying it.
 But as you get over that initial terror, and you start getting through your talk, letting your passion take over so that the words then begin to really flow: it’s such an empowering feeling.

-The last talk I did was a couple of months ago now (having a bit of a break from them over Summer!)
-It was such an insane week!
+The last talk I did was a few months back now.
+But it was such an insane week!
 I had two fully booked days of meetings in London then Birmingham, a day of video editing from a previous shoot, some massive new campaigns launched for clients and then to finish it off- I then attended Young Enterprise Semi-Finals Showcase Event as the Guest Speaker for the night.
 But wow- what an experience that was!

 Young Enterprise are the UK’s leading charity for empowering young people to harness their personal and business skills.
 One man’s passion for enterprise has inspired over 3.8 million young people to discover and reach their potential over the past 50 years.
 They’re now a National Charity working on many of the things I work on with others myself.
 So to be asked to become part of that: sharing my story and journey through entrepreneurship at such an important event, well- it was honestly such an honour.
 The reception was amazing, the talk went down a treat with cheers & flowers to finish, and the experience as a whole really moved me.